Code-Institute-Submissions/ethereal-light/README.md

 # [The Ethereal Light](url)
 ![](./assets/readme/header_photo.png)

-This is a website for FinalFantasyXIV newcomer and casual gamer that is finding for a friendly and helpful FC, we also do endgame stuff for the veteran gamer so we are an overall FreeCompany/Guild.
+This is a website for FinalFantasyXIV newcomer and casual gamer that is finding for a friendly and helpful FreeCompany, we also do endgame stuff for the veteran gamer so we are an overall FreeCompany/Guild.
+We also have a matching game and quiz to play in the website so feel free to come and play!
+For people that doesn't know, FC means FreeCompany and it's the same as a guild in all other games.

 - ## User Stories
    - ### Visitor